Image credit: Kings of Indigo

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions and wastewater to business models and product circularity.
 Here we rate Kings of Indigo “Great”.
 These are a few factors influencing its score:

-• It uses a high proportion of lower-impact materials including organic cotton.
+• It uses a high proportion of lower-impact materials including organic cotton, and it publishes an aggregate breakdown of materials used.

-• It uses low impact materials that help limit the chemicals, water, and wastewater in its supply chain.
+• It uses lower-impact materials that help limit the chemicals, water, and wastewater in its supply chain.

 • The brand prioritises recyclable textiles by minimising its use of fibre blends.